robert-cronin/robert-cronin/README.md

 - [Email](mailto:robert.cronin@uqconnect.edu.au)

-## 🌟 Fun Facts

-- I love reading:
+## 📚 Books I've Read Recently
 - The Culture series by Iain M. Banks
 - Fire Upon the Deep by Vernor Vinge
 - Dune by Frank Herbert
+- 三体 by 刘慈欣

+## 🌟 Fun Facts

 - I can speak Mandarin Chinese and have professional experience using the language. 你好 👋
 - I ran the Ironman Triathlon in 2017 and have been hooked on endurance sports ever since!